uttgeorge/Machine-Learning-Models/Math/Bayesian Estimation, MLE, MAP.md

 _If a posterior distribution and prior probability distribution are in the same probability distribution family, then they are called conjugate distributions, and the prior is called a conjugate prior for the likelihood function._

+Conjugate priors are useful because they reduce Bayesian updating to modifying the parameters of the prior distribution (so-called hyperparameters) rather than computing integrals.

 **Will have a topic focus on this.**